ygua699/week02lab-git/README.md

 #### Continuous Integration ####

-In COMPSCI331 we will be using the continuous integration (CI) features of GitHub.
+In COMPSCI331 we will be using the continuous integration (CI) feature of GitHub.
 Basically this means that whenever you push something to your repository, some tests will be run.
 You will receive email summarising the results of the tests.
-The results are also available on GitHub.
-Further information about CI are below and more will be provided in later labs.
-For now, just be aware that any push (even if you are not changing code) will cause the tests to be run and email sent to you.
+The results are also available on GitHub. **Note that for this course, CI workflow tests will only execute when pushing to the "submission" branch, and that there is a restriction that you may only push to submission 3 times max for all assessments in this course.
+Read the Assessment section for more details.** Further information about CI are below and more will be provided in later labs.
+For now, just be aware that any push to the "submission" branch (even if you are not changing code) will cause the tests to be run and email sent to you.

 #### Code Synchonisation